Right to know

 File with IMY (the Swedish Data Protection Authority).

-noyb files lawsuits on your behalf, free.
+noyb files regulatory complaints with data protection authorities on your behalf, free.